nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
 **:bulb: Flags with multiple parameters**

-If a flag is displayed with `...` behind it, this means that the flag can take in more than 1 parameter.
+If a flag is displayed with `...` behind it, this means that the flag accepts more than 1 parameter.

 For instance, in the `assign task` command, we can specify more than 1 assignee (provided they are valid).
 A valid command is `assign task 1 -a 1 2 3` where `1 2 3` are recognised as the assignees to the task with index `1`.